What are kidney stones?

 To determine if you have a kidney stone, your doctor will ask you about your symptoms.
-He or she will take a sample of your urine and your blood.
+He or she will take a sample of your urine.
 Your doctor will order images of your kidneys and urinary tract.

 Can kidney stones be prevented or avoided?

 Most people who have kidney stones have a 50% chance of developing another kidney stone within 10 years.
 But there are things you can do to lower your risk:

 - Drink at least 2 liters of fluids (water is best) per day.
 Your doctor may have you measure your urine output to be sure you’re drinking the right amount of fluids.

 - Don’t eat more than 1,500 mg of salt per day (about 1 teaspoon).
 This includes salt in pre-packaged food.
 Check nutrition labels to see how much salt (sodium) is in your food.

 - Try not to eat more than 2 servings of meat per day.
 Each serving should be no more than 6 to 8 ounces.